heiner/heiner.github.com/_drafts/hankel-operators.md

 mathematicians.
 Rosenblum (1958) gave an explicit diagonalization of this operator $$T$$.
-Diagonalization is part of the spectral analysis of an operator, a powerful concept that allows us to finds the fundamental properties of the operator as a mathematical object.
+Diagonalization is part of the spectral analysis of an operator, a powerful concept that involves finding the fundamental properties of the operator as a mathematical object.
 Like its finite-dimensional analog matrix diagonalization, it allows us to compute "functions of the operator", including its powers $$T^n$$.